thegallagher/cakephp-cart-plugin/README.md

  * CartManager - handles the cart, adding and removing items from it
  * Allow/deny anonymous checkouts
+ * Buy items via HTTP POST or GET
+ * Saves the cart to session
+ * Saves the cart to a cookie to make it persistent if not logged in
+ * Saves the cart to DB if user is logged

 ### Cart Manager Component